jimmyhmiller/PlayGround/writings/programming/meander-term-rewriting.md

 ## Applying strategies

-We've seen that with meander we can do simple rewrites where we match on the left-hand-side and output a right-hand-side.
+We've seen that with Meander we can do simple rewrites where we match on the left-hand-side and output a right-hand-side.
 But just being able to do a single rewrite in this way is really limiting.
 To see this problem let's consider a classic example in term rewriting.

 ```clojure
 (def simplify-addition